r-pufky/docs/source/services/email/mua/setup.rst

 Postgres Backend
 ****************
-Postgres may be used to store airsonic data in a centralized location.
-This assumes that :ref:`service-postgres` is already configured, with an empty database for airsonic to use (see :ref:`service-postgres-create-database`).
+Postgres may be used to store roundcube data in a centralized location.
+This assumes that :ref:`service-postgres` is already configured, with an empty database for roundcube to use (see :ref:`service-postgres-create-database`).

 .. code-block:: psql
   :caption: Import the Roundcube DB schema.